What Is a Non-Disclosure Agreement Florida?

 - Customer and client information

-The Florida statues govern and enforce all non-disclosure agreements formed within the state.
+The Florida statutes govern and enforce all non-disclosure agreements formed within the state.

 Non-disclosure agreements prevent disgruntled employees from threatening to share confidential information or valuable trade secrets with their company's competitors.